Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields: Proofs from Section

 \section{Proofs from Section \ref{highdimrecon}}

-All random selections are done from the set $[N]=\{1,\ldots, N\}$. \begin{lemma} Let $\R^n$ be the $n$ dimensional vector space over $\R$.
-Suppose $v_i : i=1,\ldots, n$ are $n$ vectors in $\R^n$ with each co-ordinate chosen independently from the uniform distribution on $[N]$.
+Our field $\F$ has characteristic zero.
+For simplicity let's assume it is an extension of $\Q$ and therefore contains $\Z$.
+All random selections are done from the set $[N]=\{1,\ldots, N\}$. \begin{lemma} Let $\F^n$ be the $n$ dimensional vector space over $\F$.
+Suppose $v_i : i\in [n]$ are vectors in $\F^n$ with each co-ordinate chosen independently from the uniform distribution on $[N]$.
 Consider the event

-Then $Pr[\ME]\geq 1-\frac{n}{N^{n^2}}$. \end{lemma} \emph{Proof.} Each $v_i\in \R^n$ is chosen such that each co-ordinate is chosen uniformly randomly from the set $[N]$.
+Then $Pr[\ME]\geq 1-\frac{n}{N}$. \end{lemma} \emph{Proof.} Each $v_i\in \F^n$ is chosen such that each co-ordinate is chosen uniformly randomly from the set $[N]$.
 Let $v_i$ be the vector $(V_{i,1},\ldots,V_{i,n})$.
 Consider the matrix $\tilde V = (V_{i,j})$.
 The $v_i$'s will be linearly independent if and only if $\tilde V$ is invertible i.e. $det(V_{i,j})\neq 0$.
-Note that $det(V_{i,j})$ is not the zero polynomial since the monomial $v_{1}^1v_2^2..v_{n}^n$ has coefficient $1$.
+Note that $det(V_{i,j})$ is not the zero polynomial since the monomial $V_{1,1}V_{2,2}\ldots V_{n,n}$ has coefficient $1$.
 Now we can use Schwartz-Zippel Lemma \cite{Sax09} on this polynomial to yield: